Projective toric designs, quantum state designs, and mutually unbiased bases: Conclusion and open questions

 Recall that complex projective designs can be constructed by concatenating simplex and projective toric designs.
 Similarly, rigged continuous variable $t$-designs can be constructed in an analogous way by using $P(T^\infty)$ designs.
 One can ask: how much can this result be generalized?
 Can we use similar constructions for toric varieties and flag varieties?
 Indeed $\bbC\bbP^n$ is a toric variety with moment map to the associated polytope being the simplex $\Delta^n$.
 The moment map allows us to project $\bbC\bbP^n$ designs to $\Delta^n$ designs.
 Projective toric designs allow us to pullback along the moment map and build $\bbC\bbP^n$ designs from $\Delta^n$ designs.
 How much more general can this result be made?

 \paragraph{New families of quantum state designs} Using the families of $P(T^n)$ $t$-designs constructed in \cref{sec:singer-design-family}, can we generate new interesting families of quantum state $t$-designs?
 To do this, we need to find families of simplex $t$-designs.
 In the $t=2$ case, we used a particularly nice simplex $2$-design that allowed us to construct almost-minimal quantum state $2$-designs from minimal projective toric $2$-designs.
 Can we find similarly nice simplex $t$-designs for $t>2$?
+Our construction in \cref{sec:singer-design-family} of \( P(T^d) \) \( t \)-designs of size (asymptotically in \( d \)) \( \approx d^t \) yields quantum state \( t \)-designs of size \( \approx \abs{D}d^t \), where \( D \) is an \( \Delta^{d-1} \) \( t \)-design.
+It is an interesting question to study simplex \( t \)-designs to arrive at potentially new explicit constructions of quantum state \( t \)-designs.

 \paragraph{Approximate designs} One can consider approximate projective toric $t$-design, which are points on the projective torus that integrate monomials of degree $\leq t$ up to an error of $\varepsilon$.
 How does the size of the minimal approximate $t$-design depend on $t$ and $\varepsilon$?
 If one takes an $\varepsilon_1$-approximate simplex $t$-design and $\varepsilon_2$-approximate projective toric design and concatenates them, what is the $\varepsilon$ with which we get an $\varepsilon$-approximate complex-projective $t$-design?
 In \cref{ap:approx}, we take the first steps to study such approximate designs.
 In particular, we define $\varepsilon$-approximate $P(T^n)$ $t$-designs, and we provide an upper bound on the minimum number of points drawn uniformly randomly from $P(T^n)$ needed to form an $\varepsilon$-approximate $P(T^n)$ $t$-design with probability $1-\delta$.
 We show that the resulting bound depends on the crystal ball sequences of the root lattices $A_{n-1}$ \cite{conway1997lowdimensional-,oeis-crystal-ball} given in \cref{eq:Pst-size}.
+Using the discussion around \cref{eq:concatenate-proj}, these approximate $P(T^n)$ designs can be lifted to approximate $T^n$ designs, which we recall are then approximate designs on the diagonal subgroup $T(\U(n))$ of $\U(n)$, which are of inherent interest in quantum information theory \cite{haferkamp2023on-the-moments-}.
+Ref.~\cite{haferkamp2023on-the-moments-} also constructs approximate designs on $T(\U(n))$, which can of course be projected to designs on $P(T^n)$.